privacybydesign/irma-documentation/docs/issuer.md

 Production IRMA issuer keypairs are valid for a year.
 Once a keypair expires it cannot be used anymore for issuance, so it is important that it is replaced by a fresh keypair before that time.
 Once a new public key has been included in the `pbdf` scheme, the corresponding private key can be included in your IRMA server configuration.
 After a restart it will use to the new private key.

+Please note that although the old private key cannot be used for new credentials, you MUST still keep this private key private.
+Someone with access to the private key could otherwise forge credentials with a creation date set to a date in the past when the key was not yet expired.

 ### Submitting a new production public key

 The process for getting a new issuer public key included in the production `pbdf` scheme is as follows.